8128/EC601/README.md

 Before you use this twitter.py, you have to apply for a twitter developer account.
 Enter your Twitter consumer, access key and secret in the head of this python file.

+You also need to apply for a Google Account so you can use the Google cloud service.
 You need to set the following statement in your .bash_profile and restart your computer to ensure you can pass Google Authentication

-You also need to apply for a Google Account so you can use the Google cloud service.
-The Google developer JSON credentials is needed, you should enter it in the tail of the python file

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="YOUR AUTH JSON FILE PATH"